 The Council relies on the subsidiaries to generate revenue income for the Council, which is now a crucial part of the Councils base budget income and part of the financial strategy moving forward.
-The Council budgeted to receive a gross £5.4m of investment income from the arms-length companies in the 2023/24 financial year, which was exceeded.
-This figure reduces to £5.2m a year by 2027/28 in the Council's Medium Term Financial Plan, allowing for the scheduled repayment of loans.
+The Council received a gross £5.8m of investment income from the arms-length companies in the 2024/25 financial year.
+This figure reduces to £5.5m a year by 2027/28 in the Council's Medium Term Financial Plan, allowing for the scheduled repayment of loans.